 |SAT Composite 25th||1120|

 |SAT Math 75th||620|

 What are the SAT requirements for students to be admitted to Georgia State University?

 Georgia State University typically requires applicants to be in the top 37 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1120 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1030.
 The estimated average SAT composite for admitted freshman is 1210 out of 1600.
+The school ranks #11 in Georgia for highest average SAT composite score.
 A competitive SAT score is critical as 78 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1120 to 1205||Avg -||58%-70%|